 Garlic Herb Beef Top Round Roast

 The secret is called the pre-salt method.
 The night before you plan to cook the roast, rub entire roast with about 1 1/2 teaspoons of kosher salt.
 Wrap tightly in plastic wrap and refrigerate.
 I have forgotten to do this part the night before.
-I have done it the morning of and have done it for at least 4-6 hours before cooking, it still works.
+I do it the morning of and let it sit it for at least 4-6 hours before cooking, it still works.

 One hour before cooking remove the roast from the refrigerator to take the chill off.